 An expository writing course encouraging students to think and write clarity and conciseness; to organize and develop their ideas; and to express themselves sharply, economically, and grammatically.
 Students must meet mandatory placements to enroll.
-Prerequisite: placement into ENGL& 101 or 5 credits of ENGL 099 or WRT 105 with 2.0+ or BTEC 221.
+Prerequisite: placement into ENGL& 101 or 2.0+ in 5 credits of ENGL 099 or WRT 105 or BTEC 221.